Volunteering as a Class/House Project Point Person

 - A multiple-part project with many smaller items that support the theme of the project.

 Both types of projects are successful if they are well-organized and focus on a singular theme or concept.
-If you’d like more ideas to help you create a project’s concept, do a simple web search for ideas!
+The Auction Committee has a list of project ideas for you to choose from.
+If you’d rather come up with a concept of your own, please do!

 After you’ve identified your project’s concept, email it to fundraising@pccs.org, and then wait for an approval.
 The Auction Committee must approve the project concept before you continue with any project work.